chenyo-17/chenyo-17.github.io/_posts/2022-10-24-ubuntu-display-issue.md

 Then I uninstalled that Nvidia driver with `sudo apt remove --purge nivida* -y` and `sudo apt autoremove -y`, and reinstalled it from command line with `sudo ubuntu-drivers autoinstall`, but after the reboot, it has no improvement at all.

-Finally, Bao tried to install an older Nividia driver 470, and after the reboot, all monitors work normally.
+Finally, it is solved by installing an **older** Nividia driver 470, and after the reboot, all monitors work normally.